Human Society & its Environment

 - Biannual overseas trip to Vietnam - next trip planned for 2018

-- Year 10 Fieldwork - to Lakes Beach or Terrigal Beach and Lagoon
+- Relevant Fieldwork Activities - to Lakes Beach or Terrigal Beach and Lagoon in conjunction with Rumbalara Environmental Education Centre.

 - Legal Studies excursion - Maitland Gaol, Law Courts, Police and Justice Museum